Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Introduction

-To match the person identity, features extracted from the top (deep) layer of training network are generally used for the similarity matching.
-However, since one deep neural network usually contains multiple feature extraction layers, which are superimposed layer by layer.
-From the shallow to the deep layer, the visual concepts captured by feature mapping tend to be more abstract and the semantic levels are higher, i.e., features of the last layer of a network mostly encode semantic information, like object presence~\cite{29}, may lose some basic information, such as the color of clothes or the shape of human’s body.
+To match the person identity, features extracted from the top (deep) layer of a Convolutional Neural Network (CNN) are generally used for similarity matching.
+However, one CNN usually contains multiple feature extraction layers, which are superimposed layer by layer.
+From the shallow to the deep layer, the visual cues captured by high-level feature maps tend to be more abstract and the semantic levels are higher, i.e., features of the last layer of a network mostly encode semantic information, like object presence~\cite{29}, may lose some basic information, such as the color of clothes or the shape of human’s body.
 To remedy this problem, we should reason simultaneously across multiple levels of semantic abstraction.
 That means both deep features and shallow features of a CNN should be considered jointly.

-Part-based models have shown superior performance in many computer vision tasks because of their robustness to image occlusion or partial variation challenges.
-Actually, the performance of person re-ID is also affected by these challenges.
+Part-based models have shown superior performance in many computer vision tasks because of their robustness to image occlusion or partial variation challenges, which also affect the development of person re-ID.
 Part-based Convolutional Baseline (PCB) structure~\cite{39} is a simple and effective model, which is one of the most acknowledged part-based approaches, and its performance exceeds most deep learning models.
-However, the current PCB model has some shortcomings: (1) PCB structure only considers the divided features and completely ignores the role of global features in the whole network; (2) The PCB structure ignores the incomplete image detection and blurred bounding boxes in real scenes.
+However, the current PCB model has some shortcomings: (1) PCB structure only considers the divided features and completely ignores the role of global features in the whole network; (2) The effectiveness of PCB structure depends on the accuracy of the bounding box and ignores the incomplete image detection and blurred bounding boxes in real scenes.
+In proposed method, we exploit multi-granularity operation to reduce the dependence of the model on the precise bounding boxes.

 Recently, many researchers have introduced attention mechanisms into deep models to strengthen the learned features and suppress some disturbances of the features~\cite{17,54,60,61}.
-The purpose of attention is to focus on important features and ignore irrelevant features.
+The purpose of attention is to make the model pay more attention to the salient regions in the image during training process and ignore the noises that are not related to the recognition.
 This is consistent with the task of person re-ID.
-For judging whether a feature is important, it is necessary to weigh it within the scope of global features.
+Therefore, attention mechanisms can be used to mine the significant regions of pedestrians to enhance the representation ability of the model.